Leading and Learning in wash

 Suraja Raj, MPH

-Suraja is a public health and development professional with 10 years of experience in strategic planning, project management, supervision, and designing and implementing applied research in international settings.
-She has been with the SaniPath study at the Center for Global Safe WASH at Emory University for 8 years and during that time led the development of the SaniPath Tool platform that guides users through the SaniPath methodology and can collect and manage data, and auto generate results and reports.
+Suraja is a public health and development professional with 12 years of experience in strategic planning, project management, supervision, and designing and implementing applied research in international settings.
+She has been with the SaniPath study at the Center for Global Safe WASH at Emory University for 10 years and during that time led the development of the SaniPath Tool platform that guides users through the SaniPath methodology and can collect and manage data, and auto generate results and reports.
 Suraja has strong technical expertise in the areas of water, sanitation, and hygiene, monitoring and evaluation, and quantitative and qualitative data collection.
 She has extensive field experience and has led training on the SaniPath methodology and managed field teams in sub-Saharan Africa and Asia.
-Additionally, she has worked on environmental surveillance for enteric fever in India and studies of on-site sanitation in Bangladesh.
-Prior to her work on SaniPath, Suraja worked in the areas of neglected tropical diseases, One Health, diabetes, and nutrition.Prior to moving to Atlanta, Suraja worked for the Veterans Administration Greater Los Angeles Healthcare System on a research project using molecular laboratory techniques to look at differential gene expression in chronic kidney acidosis patients to improve treatment and quality of care for patients.
-In addition, Suraja worked on marketing and public relations for a social media startup in Los Angeles, Hyphos, Inc., that aims to fulfill the Internet’s potential to make the world smaller, and to drive collaboration and change through an innovative online platform that connects people with similar interests.
-During her MPH program, Suraja worked on a project with the CGSW, the Emory Global Health Institute, and the Dian Fossey Gorilla Fund International (DFGFI) in Rwanda, where she identified opportunities for DFGFI’s Ecosystem Health Community Development Program to bridge human health and conservation and analyzed data for their helminth deworming program.
-Suraja received her BS in Biology from the University of California, Los Angeles and her MPH in Global Health from the Emory University Rollins School of Public Health.
+Additionally, she has worked on setting up environmental and wastewater surveillance programs for SARS-CoV-2 and other enteric diseases including Typhoid and Cholera in India, Bangladesh, and Nepal.
+Prior to her work on SaniPath, Suraja worked in the areas of neglected tropical diseases, One Health, chronic diseases, and nutrition.

-Yuke (Andrew) Wang, MSPH
+Yuke (Andrew) Wang, PhD, MSPH

 Biostatistician, Sr.